twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 ### Required Cloudflare API token

 Because the build command calls `wrangler pages deploy`, the Pages builder must have an API token with the right scopes.
 Create one from **Profile → API Tokens → Create** using the *Edit Cloudflare Pages* template (or manually grant **Account.Cloudflare Pages → Edit** plus **Account.Workers Scripts → Read**).
 Add the token value to the project’s environment variables as `CLOUDFLARE_API_TOKEN` for both Production and Preview environments.

+> Note: the app only uses NVIDIA’s endpoint via the OpenAI SDK, so you do **not** need an `OPENAI_API_KEY` unless you decide to call OpenAI directly in the future.

 ### Pick the correct project slug